WHO-Collaboratory/collaboratory-pgs-data-standards/README.md

 The catalogue is [catalogue.json](./catalogue.json).

 The catalogue field names, types, permitted values, and definitions are defined in [catalogue_model.json](./catalogue_model.json).
+In all string fields, single quotation marks `'` are preferred to double quotation marks `"`.
+If you want to use the latter, you need to use the escape character `\` before it.
+For example, `"A 'great' standard"` and `"A \"great\" standard"`  are valid string values.

 An empty template for catalogue entries is provided: [catalogue_entry_template.json](./catalogue_entry_template.json)